bchainhub/coco/README.md

 ## Browser Support

-COCO uses [autoprefixer](https://github.com/postcss/autoprefixer) to make (most) Flexbox features compatible with earlier browser versions.
-According to [Can I use](https://caniuse.com/#feat=flexbox), COCO is compatible with **recent** versions of:
+COCO uses [autoprefixer](https://github.com/postcss/autoprefixer) to ensure Flexbox compatibility with older browsers.
+Based on [Can I use](https://caniuse.com/#feat=flexbox), COCO supports **recent** versions of:

-* Chrome
+- Chrome
-* Edge
+- Edge
-* Firefox
+- Firefox
-* Opera
+- Opera
-* Safari
+- Safari

-Internet Explorer (10+) is only partially supported.
+Internet Explorer 10+ is only partially supported.

 ## Documentation

-Browse the online documentation on the [Online manual](https://cryptohub-digital.github.io/coco/).
+For detailed documentation, visit the [Online Manual](https://bchainhub.github.io/coco/).

-## Informational notice
+## Informational Notice

-Why are we putting underscore in front of the file and when to do so?
+Wondering why some files start with an underscore?

-> A Sass file starting with an underscore is partial.
-Files with \_ (underscore) are ignored by the compiler.
+> Sass files that begin with an underscore (`_`) are considered partials.
+These files are not compiled by themselves but are included in other files.

-## Copyright and license
+## Copyright and License

-Code copyright 2018 [Crypto ▪ Hub®](https://github.com/cryptohub-digital); [Jeremy Thomas](https://github.com/jgthms).
-Code released under the [CORE license](LICENSE).
+This code is copyright 2018 by [Blockchain Hub](https://github.com/bchainhub) and [Jeremy Thomas](https://github.com/jgthms).
+It is released under the [CORE license](LICENSE).